 – When NFL players are kneeling during the National Anthem, what is your understanding of why they are doing so?

-- Last year, during an interview on Iowa Public Radio, you said, “I did one calculation that came to 2.4 million fraudulent votes in the 2016 election.”
+- In 2017, during an interview on Iowa Public Radio, you said, “I did one calculation that came to 2.4 million fraudulent votes in the 2016 election.”

 – Can you explain how you came to that number?